 In the middle of the park is the Museo Nacional de Bellas Artes (National Museum of Fine Arts).
 It was built in 1910 and has one of the most important collections of art in Latin America.
 It’s one of my favorite buildings in the city.
 The museum is free on Sundays and closed on Mondays.
-Admission is just CLP $600.
+Admission is just CLP $600 (as of March 2014).
 Behind the museum is another museum, the Museo de Arte Contemporaneo (Museum of Contemporary Arts).

 In my opinion, there’s nothing inside the museum that blew me away except the architecture of the building.
 There was a temporary photography exhibition by Sergio Larraín, the most important Chilean photographer in history.
 I really enjoyed it.